luhao-yang/luhao-yang.github.io/README.md

 ### maintainence

-run this command once for a while just to keep the depedencies up to date
+run this command once for a while just to keep the dependencies up to date

 ```bash
 bundle update github-pages